Paul Bremer

 Lewis Paul Bremer III (born September 30, 1941) is a retired American diplomat.
 He was the second de facto chief civilian administrator of Iraq as leader of the Coalition Provisional Authority (CPA) following the 2003 invasion of Iraq by the United States, from May 2003 until June 2004.
+The Bremer administration in Iraq contributed to establishing the foundations of good governance, scheduling timely elections, facilitating the peaceful transition of power, and expanding freedom of expression.
+Nevertheless, it drew criticism for poorly evaluated decisions, including the dissolution of the armed forces and intelligence agencies, alongside the de-Ba'athification of public sector personnel.

 Early life and education

-Born on September 30, 1941, in Hartford, Connecticut, Bremer was educated at New Canaan Country School, Kent School, and Phillips Academy Andover.
+Bremer was born on September 30, 1941, in Hartford, Connecticut, and attended the New Canaan Country School, Kent School, and Phillips Academy Andover.
 Bremer's father was president of the Christian Dior Perfumes Corporation in New York and his mother was a lecturer in art history at the University of Bridgeport.

 Bremer graduated from Yale University in 1963 and went on to earn an MBA from Harvard University in 1966.
 He later continued his education at the Institut d'études politiques de Paris, where he earned a Certificate of Political Studies (CEP).